AWS Glossary

 Summary

-AWS architectural best practices framework covering operational excellence, security, reliability, performance, and cost optimization.
+AWS architectural best practices framework covering six pillars: operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability.

 Key Facts